GoIntegro/hateoas-bundle/README.md

     * Create, update, and delete out of the box;
     * Assing services to handle any of the above for specific resources.

+Here's what you'll need.

+* A Doctrine 2 entity map;
+* A RAML API definition;
+* At least one Symfony 2 security voter.

 Try it out
 ==========